enasnewire/GC_content_in_sliding_window/README.md

     chr1 601 700 0.499
     chr1 701 800 0.5

-    genome.fasta.gc_deviation
+    [input_name].gc_deviation

-    column 1: "chr1" for convenience when the program is used to create an input for Circos (/www.circos.ca/) column 2: start position of interval
+    column 1: "chr1" for convenience when the program is used to create an input for Circos (http://www.circos.ca/) column 2: start position of interval
     column 3: end position of interval
     column 4: GC deviation of the interval